Fadelcodez/socket_servers_code/README.md

 # Tutorial
 First of all, you must run it on a Python IDE, like Pycharm, there are many others.
-Next, make two files, one, a Server, two, an a Client.
+Next, make two files, one, a Server, two, a Client.
 Then run the code.